linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 08.08.2025
+- Topic: Web4/LS-W4-SX-YOLO-Light-V1-Candy
+- Directory: /posts/2025/August/08
+- Description: ``` Linkspreed has just unveiled the first and best YOLO model for candies, but that was only the tip of the iceberg.
+This is a demonstration to give you a taste of what is still to come.
+The model, named Web4/LS-W4-SX-YOLO-Light-V1-Candy, is the start of a new era.
+Be excited, because many more YOLO models specifically for social networks from Web4 are being trained and will be published very soon.  ```

+### 07.08.2025
+- Topic: Super App
+- Directory: /posts/2025/August/07
+- Description: ``` Web4 is so much more than simply another Social Network as a Service!
+It is a complete ecosystem that combines social networks, communities, Super Apps, free SaaS, and hardware.
+We are creating an entirely new world that you can help to shape.
+Come on board and discover the unlimited possibilities that we offer you. ```

 ### 06.08.2025
 - Topic: We Want You
 - Directory: /posts/2025/August/06